ga-wdi-lessons/react-continued/readme.md

 Look at this [deployed version of the application](http://react-tvmaze.surge.sh/) and answer the following questions...
 - How many "views" does the application have?
-- What components does this application have?
+- What components is this application comprised of?
-- Which components belong to which states?
+- Which components belong to which views?

 ### Views